schooltesthelp/safesearch/README.md

 # SafeSearch PWA
 Search Safe, and Search Smart.
-And now offline.
+And now as a app.
+SafeSearch 2.0 is here.